Genitourinary medicine (GUM) is a dynamic, fun specialty which provides care for all aspects of sexual health and HIV medicine.

 After this I see a patient who has not attended for three years.
 He's short of breath with oral candida, so I arrange admission to our ward for further assessment with just enough time to make our STI diagnostics group meeting.

-This group is attended by public health and virology colleagues to review local STI trends and new diagnostic tests, and attending really helps in appreciating the GUM speciality as a whole.
+This group is attended by public health and virology colleagues to review local STI trends and new diagnostic tests, and attending really helps in appreciating the GUM specialty as a whole.

 Community sexual health clinic